Tex & the Horseheads: Biography

 Their songs dealt with themes of heartbreak, love, drug and alcohol dependency, grief, loss, and financial difficulty—all a testament to their destitute roll-and-tumble lifestyle, as well as Texacala' s real-life struggles with alcohol and heroin in the latter half of the 1980.

-Member appearances in film

-During the Horseheads’ heyday, Tex appeared in a few small movie roles, including Border Radio (1987), a gritty, 16mm trailer-park dramedy starring the Flesh Eaters frontman Chris D., where she played a ditzy babysitter; Du-Beat-eo (1984), a comic-slop pseudo-documentary about the LA punk scene, starring Joan Jett and Stephen (Café Flesh) Sayadian's weirdo 1989 remake of Dr. Caligari, where she played a mental patient in a frightwig and a straitjacket.
-Tex also appeared in the 1985 film, The Boys Next Door, as the member of a street band.

 Collaborations

 Until disappearing from the Los Angeles music scene in the 1990s, Texacala performed with all-girl cowpunk group, the Screaming Sirens.
 In 1987 she formed Texorcist along w/ Dave Catching on Guitar, Billy Koepke on Bass & Louie Dufau on Drums, In the late 1980s, Texacala participated in an all women's performance troupe of LA scene-makers, The Ringling Sisters, whose members all fronted Los Angeles based bands.
 Members of the group included Pleasant Gehman (Screamin' Sirens), Iris Berry (Lame Flames), Debbie Dexter (Devil Squares), Debbie Patino (Raszebrae) and Johnette Napolitano (Concrete Blonde).
 Tex's role in The Ringling Sisters involved performing as a story teller and back-up singer.

 Texacala recorded a solo record in 1998, and subsequently toured extensively with a backing band the TJ Hookers, as well as fronting Texorcist and working with Los Platos.
 In 1994 she formed Burnin' Bridges along with former Texorcist Bassist Billy Koepke.
 They recorded 10 songs for a planned record with Richie Ramone producing but the record was never released.